AstraBert/drosophila-evolution/README.md

 This repository collects the data, the code and the analysis workflow for the project.

 >[!IMPORTANT]
-> README is about to undergo a thorough restructuring
+> README is about to undergo a thorough restructuring: expect important changes

 ## Environment